aldo-gutierrez/bitmasksorter/README.md

 [Python Version] (https://github.com/aldo-gutierrez/bitmasksorterPython)

-A Bitmask is used as a way to reduce the necessary calculations on the numbers to be sorted.
+A Bitmask is used as a way to reduce the necessary calculations for sorting.

 For example, suppose a list of integers contains numbers from 0 to 127, so the bitmask is 1111111.